 The evidence used in a criminal case can support your wrongful death claim.
 However, the penalties in a criminal charge are entirely separate from the damages awarded in a wrongful death claim.
 A criminal charge can result in penalties such as fines, jail time, or the suspension of driving privileges.
 A wrongful death claim is only focused on awarding monetary damages to the surviving family members.

 Protecting Your Right to Compensation

 Wrongful death claims can involve complex legal issues, and insurance companies are typically in no hurry to settle a claim after a commercial trucking accident.
 To protect your right to compensation, it's recommended that you retain the services of an experienced personal injury attorney.

 The dedicated attorneys at Neblett, Beard & Arsenault are committed to assisting Louisiana residents who've suffered the loss of a loved one in receiving the compensation they are entitled to under the law.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation at one of our six convenient office locations throughout the state.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation.